-where $\Lambda$ is a high momentum cutoff~\cite{PhysRevA.64.033610}.
+where $\Lambda$ is a high momentum cutoff imposed through a momentum-dependent form factor~\cite{PhysRevA.64.033610}.
+Notice here we use the model for noncondensate-noncondensate tunneling amplitude since the tunneling Hamiltonian is written in terms of single-fermion operators as Eq.~(\ref{eq:HT}), which reflects the fact that the microscopic barrier acts on individual atoms.
+This should be distinguished from the condensate-condensate tunneling process in a weakly interacting Bose gas, where the bosonic field has a macroscopic single-particle condensate amplitude.
+Also the phenomenological single-fermion tunneling form factor with a smooth high-momentum cutoff is different from the case in Ref.~\cite{PhysRevApplied.21.L031001} where the momentum dependence of $\mathcal{T}$ is studied microscopically and a tunneling coupling constant $\mathcal{T_{k_{\rm F},k_{\rm F}}}$ is chosen as an assumption.
 During the BCS-BEC crossover, the magnitude of the gap parameter $|\Delta|$ changes while the phase of the gap parameter remain unchanged, as the symmetry-broken state is unchanged.
 We plot the current-interaction characteristic at $T=0$ in Fig.~{\ref{IDC-V}}.
-The value of the chemical potential and the gap parameter is obtained from mean-field approach.
+The value of the chemical potential and the gap parameter is obtained by the BCS-Eagles-Legget theory, namely the mean-field theory for the BCS-BEC crossover, where the attractive interaction is decoupled in the pairing channel by introducing the order parameter $\Delta=-V\sum_{\mathbf{k}}\langle c_{-\mathbf{k},\downarrow}c_{\mathbf{k},\uparrow}\rangle$.
+For each interaction strength $(k_Fa)^{-1}$, values of $\mu$ and $|\Delta|$ are obtained self-consistently from the regularized gap equation and number equation at fixed density.
+These mean-field results can be found in e.g., Ref.~\cite{OHASHI2020103739}.
+The momentum cutoff is chosen to be $\Lambda=2k_{\rm F}$ as a representative value for which the tunneling amplitude is almost constant for low-energy fermions around the Fermi surface, while high-momentum components are smoothly suppressed.
+Although the interaction effects introduce additional length scales, especially on the BEC side where the pair size and molecular character become important, in our formulation these many-body effects enter through the Green’s functions, gap parameter, and chemical potential, whereas the detailed modification of the bare tunneling form factor by the composite molecular structure is not explicitly resolved.
+For this reason, the precise value of the current, especially in the deep BEC regime, depends quantitatively on $\Lambda$, while the qualitative crossover behavior discussed here is robust against moderate changes of the cutoff.